douglashill/DynamicButtonStack/README.md

 1. From the File menu, select Swift Packages › Add Package Dependency…
 2. Enter `https://github.com/douglashill/DynamicButtonStack` as the package repository URL.

-### CocoaPods
+### Direct

-[DynamicButtonStack is available on CocoaPods](https://cocoapods.org/pods/DynamicButtonStack) as `DynamicButtonStack`.
-The module name when using CocoaPods is `DynamicButtonStackKit`.
+1. Clone this repository or download [`DynamicButtonStack.swift`](DynamicButtonStack.swift) from GitHub.
+2. Drag this file into your Xcode project and choose to add it to your target when prompted.

 ## Usage

 Your app provides a DynamicButtonStack with buttons and a maximum width.
 The DynamicButtonStack then provides your app the minimum width and height required.
-You app then gives the DynamicButtonStack at least that amount of space and the buttons will be nicely stacked within that space.
+Your app then gives the DynamicButtonStack at least that amount of space and the buttons will be nicely stacked within that space.

 You can supply as many buttons as you like.
 Their titles can be as long as you like, and the font can be as large as you like.
 In exchange, give the button stack the height it needs.
 Therefore the button stack is typically best placed in a vertically scrolling view.